 THE IRTP-B WG also notes that current WHOIS status messages vary quite a lot between registrars and registries which is confusing and causes operational problems for registrants, registrars and registries.
 The BC also supports this position.

 And finally, the Registration Abuse Working Group found that “basic accessibility of WHOIS has an inherent relationship to domain registration process abuses, and is a key issue related to the malicious use of domain names.
 It appears that WHOIS data is not always accessible on a guaranteed or enforceable basis, is not always provided by registrars in a reliable, consistent, or predictable fashion, and that users sometimes receive different WHOIS results depending on where or how they perform the lookup.
 There may also be issues with the enforcement of existing obligations.
 These issues interfere with registration processes, registrant decision-making, and with the ability of parties across the Internet to solve a variety of problems.”
 The BC believes that migrating the .NET registry to a thick WHOIS platform would mitigate many of the issues outlined in the Registration Abuse PDP report.

-Support for Trademark Claims Service

-The Trademark Claims service is intended to provide clear notice to a Registrant that a domain submitted for registration is included in the Trademark Clearinghouse and that to the best of the Registrant’s knowledge, the registration and use of the requested domain name will not infringe on the rights that are the subject of the notice.

-While there are issues with the Trademark Claims service due to the fact that only exact matches receive notification, the BC believes that some notification to registrants and potential infringers, better than no notification.

-The BC understands that the Trademark Claims service can only be implemented when the TM Clearinghouse becomes publicly available, and believes that reviewing its operation in a stable, secure environment will potentially provide valuable feedback.

-Support for Uniform Rapid Suspension

-The Uniform Rapid Suspension (URS) is intended to provide a cost-effective, expedited process for the suspension of clearly infringing domains.
-Again, while there are issues with the fact that a transfer mechanism does not exist, the BC believes that the URS should be implemented when it becomes publicly available.

-In conclusion, as the new gTLD program is set to be finalized on June 20th, 2011 and the .NET agreement does not expire until June 30th, 2011, the BC requests that the .NET registry operated by Verisign adhere to the selected new gTLD requirements described above.
+In conclusion, as the new gTLD program is set to be finalized on June 20th, 2011 and the .NET agreement does not expire until June 30th, 2011, the BC respectfully requests that the .NET registry operated by Verisign adhere to the requirements for “thick” Whois as described above.

 Constituency Support: